 Goddard, V.J., J. Llobera, and C. Shore (eds), 1994.
 The Anthropology of Europe: Identities and Boundaries in Conflict, Oxford: Berg.

--be able to apply anthropological insights to contemporary political, social, and economic developments in the European context e.g. nationalism and conflict; the socio-cultural impact of new technologies; the development and consequences of tourism within Europe; the heritage industry; the European Union; and to develop awareness of the strengths and limitations of these insights compared to other disciplinary perspectives on Europe
+8.4 Apply awareness of the value of anthropological insights into contemporary political, social, and economic developments in the European context, such as nationalism and conflict; religion and migration (e.g. Islam); the socio-cultural impact of new technologies; tourism and its consequences; the heritage industry; the European Union; Brexit and Austerity; extremism and terror